Ratarekko/SelfAssessment/Skills/Programming.md

   - Argument: 🖐️ used
   - Parameter: 🖐️ used
   - Pure function: 🖐️ used
-  - Lambda expression
+  - Lambda expression: 🖐️ used
   - Side effects: 👂 heard
-  - Closure: 👂 heard
+  - Closure: 🖐️ used
   - Partial application
   - Currying
   - Higher order
   - Recursion: 🖐️ used
   - Callback: 🖐️ used
-  - Listener
+  - Listener: 🖐️ used
-  - Composition
+  - Composition: 🖐️ used
   - Pipe
   - Memoize
-  - Wrapper
+  - Wrapper: 🖐️ used
   - Functor
   - Monad
   - Monoid